abrigham1/abrigham/README.md

 * [Installation](#installation)

 ## Installation
-To run this you must first have composer, php, nodejs/npm, virtualbox and vagrant.
+To run this you must first have composer, php, nodejs/npm, docker.

 Download or clone the repo, once done navigate to the main directory in the command line and run the following commands.
 ```bash